Home Improvement

 • Your home may require an electrical upgrade – Older properties may need to have their electric switchboard upgraded before the installation of the units goes ahead.

-• Exacerbation of chronic health conditions – Contemporary inverter air conditioners have air-purifying properties, however, it’s not unheard of that the system can dry the air in the room, bring in air-borne particles that worsen allergies or cause a respiratory disease.
+• Exacerbation of chronic health conditions – Contemporary inverter air conditioners have air-purifying properties, however, it’s not unheard of that the system can dry the air in the room, bring in air-borne particles that worsen allergies or cause respiratory disease.

 You may also like: